Purcell Trench manufacturing company

 Greed is the root cause of recreation fee policy, but ideology plays a supporting role.

 The primary architect and supporter of federal land recreation fees is the American Recreation Coalition (ARC).
 For the most part, ARC is composed of companies and organizations wishing to make a profit off your recreation.
-If you merely skim over ARC public statements and comments, they sound interested in promoting health and vigor.
-If you take the time to read their congressional testimony and other documents, it becomes clear they want to, “commercialize, privatize and motorize public lands,” as critic Scott Silver claims.
+If you merely skim over ARC public statements and comments they sound interested in promoting health and vigor.
+If you take the time to read their congressional testimony and other documents, it becomes clear they want to commercialize and motorize public lands.

 Public conservation lands shouldn’t be turned into playgrounds any more than they should be turned into tree farms, or cow pastures.